thomasmai/projects/README.md

-# projects
+# Thomas Mai's Projects
-Projects subdomain for hosting projects literally
+Subdomain was made for literally hosting projects